Posted on 22 July 2008 | No Comments |

 Besides celery, fresh lily bulbs and pine nuts can also be used in this combination.

-Ingredients:60g fine french beans (sliced diagonally)25g baby sweetcorn (cubed)25g carrot (cubed)25g fresh lily bulb (washed, discarded the yellowish bulbs and trimmed off the discoloured side)10g pine nuts (roasted over a frying pan under low heat until it turned slightly brown.
-You will notice oil on the surface of its nuts...
+10g pine nuts (roasted over a frying pan under low heat until it turned slightly brown.
+You will notice oil on the surface of its...

 I like to use fresh lily bulbs and pine nut in stir-frying my vegetable dish because they are my son’s favourite.
 Fresh lily bulbs can also be used in porridge, soup and dessert whereas pine nut is to create the crunchiness to the dish.

-Ingredients:90g celery (about 2 small stalks)- sliced diagonally70g fresh lily bulbs – washed, discarded the yellowish bulbs and trimmed off the discoloured sides60g...
+70g fresh lily bulbs – washed, discarded the yellowish bulbs and trimmed off the discoloured sides

 Ingredients: